mahdi-shafiei/MxlPy/README.md

 You can install mxlpy using pip: `pip install mxlpy`.

-Due to their sizes, the machine learning are optional dependencies.
-You cann install them using
+Due to their sizes, the machine learning packages are optional dependencies.
+You can install them using

 ```shell
 # One of them respectively